CyR1en/Voxx/Docs/Final.md

 }
 ```

-The information above is everything in the `esal` package and we will see how this is used when we get to the [Voxx Server](#voxx-server) header.
+The information above is everything in the `esal` package, and we will see how this is used when we get to the [Voxx Server](#voxx-server) header.

 #### Model (model)

 This package contains “plain old java objects” `Message`, `User`, and`UID`.
-The first two objects are trivial objects, however, I want to focus on the UID because it’s is not that plain and it contains very useful properties.
+The first two objects are trivial objects, however, I want to focus on the UID because it is not that plain, and it contains very useful properties.

 ##### UID

 UID or uniquely identifiable descriptors are essentially just a unique id that a `Message` and a `User` is assigned with to make sure that they are unique.
 This is done by implementing a similar system to [Snowflake ID](https://en.wikipedia.org/wiki/Snowflake_ID).
-But the main difference is that instead of using 64 bits, we are only using 54 and it is broken down like the following:
+But the main difference is that instead of using 64 bits, we are only using 54, and it is broken down like the following:

 ```
 111111111111111111111111111111111111111111  111111111111